rack/rack/UPGRADE-GUIDE.md

 efficient streaming of request bodies.
 Now, `rack.input` is not required to be rewindable.

+### `rack.input` is no longer rewound after consuming form and multipart data

+Previously `.rewind` was called after consuming form and multipart data.
+Use `Rack::RewindableInput::Middleware` to make the body rewindable, and call `.rewind` explicitly to match this behavior.

 ## Response Changes

 ### Response must be mutable